Praxis Agents OS

 This is not a niche technical quirk

-If an agent is helping with campaign planning, reporting, handoffs, or approvals, staying coherent across the whole run is part of the value.
+For any tool-heavy or multi-step task, staying coherent across the whole run is part of correct execution.

-For technical teams, context rot looks like prompt pressure.
-For leadership, it looks like drift: repeat work, missed changes, outputs that are polished but no longer aligned with the latest objective.
+At runtime, context rot looks like prompt pressure.
+In the output, it looks like drift: repeated work, missed changes, and confident answers that no longer align with the latest objective.

 The longer the job, the more valuable it should become.
 Without runtime control, the opposite often happens.